nhsconnect/national-authentication/pages/Implementation/ImpGuide_OAuth.md

 }

 # client is oic.oic.Client
-client.construct_AuthorizationRequest(request_args=request_args)
+client.construct_authorisationRequest(request_args=request_args)
 ```

 ### Supporting Information

-Specific claims can be requested using the Authorization request parameter
+Specific claims can be requested using the authorisation request parameter